-If a student fails to follow the official withdrawal process, he or she will be considered to have unofficially withdrawn.
-If the student unofficially withdraws, the institution will generally use the 50 percent point of term or a documented earlier or later date of academic activity or attendance as the official withdrawal date.
-Generally, the student will be awarded F grades for all courses affected by an unofficial withdrawal.
+If a student fails to follow the official withdrawal process during a semester and ceases to attend, he or she will be considered to have unofficially withdrawn.
+Generally the student will be awarded F grades for all courses affected by an unofficial withdrawal.
+The student will be responsible for all tuition and fees for the semester.
+For information on impact to financial aid, please contact Student Financial Services.